-The Council held external borrowing totalling £206m at 31 March 2024.
-As at 30 April 2024 this had increased to £215m against an Authorised Limit of £500m, as defined in the Council's Treasury Management policy.
-This gives additional external borrowing capacity totalling £285m for any capital or revenue spend.
-The external borrowing is projected to be £195m by June 2025, based on current borrowing levels.
+The Council held external borrowing totalling £248m at 31 March 2025.
+As at Quarter1 25/26 this will decrease to £247m against an Authorised Limit of £510m, as defined in the Council's Treasury Management policy.
+This gives additional external borrowing capacity totalling £263m for any capital or revenue spend.
+The external borrowing is projected to be £218m by the end of March 2027, based on current borrowing levels.

-At 31 March 2024, £104m of the Council's borrowing had been taken out for the purpose of financing lending to subsidiary companies and is projected to fall to £99m by June 2025.
+At 31 March 2025, £92.516m of the Council's borrowing had been taken out for the purpose of financing lending to subsidiary companies and is projected to fall to £90.039m by 31 March 2026.
 In future periods the Council will be reliant on the repayment of loans to companies to finance the repayment of its own borrowing.